Non SCPs: The Foundation | Groups of Interest | Other Recurring Characters

 - The Spook: Almost nothing is known for sure about the Overseers.
 Not their numbers, not their identities, not their pasts, and in many cases, not even if they actually exist; indeed, Foundation personnel with low security clearances don't know about them at all.

-- 13 Is Unlucky: The morally-ambiguous Foundation is headed by 13 people, and O5-13 is often portrayed as a tiebreaking wild card in some works.
+- 13 Is Unlucky: The morally-ambiguous Foundation is headed by 13 people, and O5-13 is portrayed as a tiebreaking wild card in some works.
 Works focusing on them often have themselves lampshading the associations of the number 13.
+According to Ouroboros, O5-13 is Death itself.

 - You Are Number 6: For security reasons, the thirteen members of the Foundation's governing council are only known to the rest of the Foundation as O5-1 through O5-13.